IKIM-Essen/ClusterDocs/docs/course/class-07-nextflow.md

 ## 2. Prepare a shared project root

-After the service is released, choose the project directory that owns the workflow and results:
+Choose the project directory that owns the workflow and results:

 ```bash